-It's a first and the most important document you need to consider.
+It's the first and the most crucial document you need to consider.

-The essence of the NDA is that the two parties undertake to protect the confidential information that will become available during the cooperation.
+The NDA’s essence is that the two parties undertake to protect the confidential information available during the cooperation.

 - Execution of work

-The party to the contractor, when gaining access to internal processes and company data, is obliged to organize its work in such a way as to prevent information leakage.
+When gaining access to internal processes and company data, the party to the contractor is obliged to organise its work in such a way as to prevent information leakage.

 - Areas of responsibility of the parties